Juggernaut (character): 2020s

 During the "Sins Rising" arc, Juggernaut is shown to be an inmate at Ravencroft.
 Using Mister Negative's powers to corrupt the clone of Ashley Kafka, a revived Sin-Eater steals Juggernaut's powers.

-During the "Sinister War" storyline, Kindred revived Sin-Eater again and one of the demonic centipedes that emerged from his body took possession of Juggernaut making him one of the members of the Sinful Six.
+During the "Sinister War" storyline, Kindred revives Sin-Eater again and one of the demonic centipedes that emerged from his body took possession of Juggernaut, making him one of the members of the Sinful Six.
+Juggernaut is later freed from Kindred's control.